The Mansala Project encompasses an area of 48km2 to the south of Alahiné.

 Best auger drill intervals taken at end of hole within Area F include 1m @ 1.09 g/t Au and 1m @ 0.34 g/t Au.
 Interpretation of auger assays received suggest that Area F is very prospective and likely to have multiple mineralised trends.
 As a priority, auger assays revealed an additional >300m long eastern mineralised auger trend (see Figure 2), near parallel to the mineralised pit sampling trend and likely to merge in the south.

 All single station anomalies identified by the auger program are important and warrant further investigation.
 Mapping and sampling of priority targets within each of the defined areas will confirm the appropriate follow up method.

-The survey will provide detailed data to determine the structural controls of mineralisation and information on the nature and disposition of host rocks currently obscured by lateritic cover.
+The airborne magnetic survey at Mansala was conducted by AeroPhysX in June 2022 on 100m-line spacings.
+The objective of the approximately 500-line km survey was to provide detailed data to determine the structural controls of mineralisation and information on the nature and disposition of host rocks currently obscured by lateritic cover.

 The geophysical data has been processed and an initial geological interpretation and target generation program has been carried out with eight (8) high order geophysical targets identified.
 Project-level aeromagnetic and interpreted geological maps are provided in Figures 1-3.
 Survey details are provided in Appendix 1.

 Images of processed aeromagnetic data show NW – NNW and NE – NNE magnetic lineaments pattern, as well as lithological and structural features that may have controlled the localisation of the known gold mineralisation.
 Another key structural feature identified is the intense folding with axial planes along NNW and NNE directions that may influence mineralisation.